 Building resilience in local communities

 We help build resilience in local communities and supply chains by leveraging our business expertise, supporting economies.
-For example, we’re helping smallholder farmers in our supply chain to improve their yields, and increase the quality and consistency of the crops they grow.
+For example, we’re helping in our supply chain to improve their yields, and increase the quality and consistency of the crops they grow.

 Relief where it counts

 We’ve been responding to global disasters and humanitarian crises for years.
 We know that we can maximise our assistance by working through partnerships.